 - Write more.
 The more you write about your subject, the more keywords you have for Google to search and feed ads to.

 - Write often.
 More content is everything, and the fresher the better.

 Post useful, accurate content.
-When you post garbage filled with keywords, it is difficult to read and doesn’t bring people back.
+When you post garbage filled with keywords, it is difficult to read and does not bring people back.
 You want your site to be sticky, so it generates traffic.